funnyboy-roks/modrinth-auto-desc/README.md

 <!-- MODRINTH_EXCLUDE_END -->
 ```

-This is useful for hiding content that is only relevant for GitHub or other platforms but not for Modrinth.
+This is useful for hiding content that is only relevant for GitHub, such as development instructions.

 ## Inputs